ianmilliken/mpc/site/content/services/advertising.md

 icon: /img/advertising.svg
 icon_reverse: /img/advertising-reverse.svg
 serviceType: Primary
+seo:
+  meta_title: Advertising Services Brisbane | Marketplace Strategy Solutions
+  meta_description: We provide advertising services that are professional, cost-effective and increase awareness of your brand and product.
+We know what attracts and what converts.
+We've created some of the most successful advertsing campaigns ever in Australia.
 ---
 Our 30 years of experience has led us to create some of the most successful advertising campaigns in the country.
 In that time the advertising landscape has changed dramatically but the key principles remain the same....